-Whether one is a witch or not a broom is useful and green.
-As a transportation or sweeping device it does not require fossil fuels for power.
+Whether you are a witch or not a broom is useful and green.
+As a transportation or sweeping device, it does not require fossil fuels for power.
 A broom requires only people power, is easy to use, has no moving parts to break down, and will last indefinitely.
 A broom is quiet.
 It can easily be stored in small space with a hook or nail.

 I do not know how many calories are burned while flying, but sweeping with a broom burns calories, especially sweeping outside, on an incline, or for a long duration (60 minutes burns 235 to more than 450 calories).

 Years ago, we succumbed to marketing and bought a hand vacuum.
 Sometimes we forgot to put it back on the battery charger and when it was needed again it wouldn’t work.
 Emptying and cleaning the filter was a yucky job.
-At times it didn’t pick up what one was trying to vacuum.
-After a few years, we gave it away and went back to using a low tech whisk broom and dust pan.
+At times it didn’t pick up what I was trying to vacuum.
+After a few years, we gave it away and went back to using a low tech whisk broom and dustpan.

-Vacuums do have their uses for cleaning debris off carpet in ones house or car and we do have one.
-For small jobs on hard floors we use a flat bottom broom and dust pan.
+Vacuums do have their uses for cleaning debris off carpet in your house or car and we do have one.
+For small jobs on hard floors, we use a flat bottom broom and dustpan.

 It irks me when I see people rinsing off driveways or sidewalks with a hose.
 Not only does it waste water, it just relocates the dirt and debris down the street.

-Sweeping is an excellent aerobic activity—burn calories while performing a useful task.
+Sweeping is an excellent aerobic activity.
+You can burn calories while performing a useful task.
 It is also a time to enjoy the outdoors, think, or enjoy music.